kstenschke/doShell/README.md

 doShell is a superset of shell script, providing commands geared towards **headfull cross-platform browser- and terminal-automation**.
 Possible usecases are end-to-end testing, infoSec reconnaisance and creation of productivity macros.

 In contrast to other browser automation tools like selenium and puppetteer, doShell's footprint does not differ from that of a regular user with a "vanilla" web browser.

 This project is a source-to-source (S2S) transpiler and runtime system for executing doShell scripts.

-To ease integration of parametric doShell scripts with generic frontends, the doShell executable provides a custom DOC parser, that extracts argument specifications of [runtime variables](#runtime-variables) as JSON.

 ### Mission targets